metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # What if the player doesn't always switch?

-Next, let's observe the impact of changing the player switch frequency, or how often the player switches from their initial door selection.
-As mentioned, this is set by passing the decimal switch frequency to the `doorswitch` argument, which then parses player choice for each iteration from a weighted binomial distribution.
+Next, let's observe the impact of changing the player switch frequency, or how often the player switches (player decision 2) from their initial door selection (decision 1).
+We'll do this by varying the `doorswitch` argument, which parses player choice for each iteration from a weighted binomial distribution.
+We can then observe outcome changes in relation to varying door quantities.

 I'll run 10 simulations varying the switch frequency from 0% to 100% in increments of 10%.
 I'll then store the results in `ldat` and the plots in `plist`.
 For the results plot, I've set identical x- and y-axis ranges in `getlineplot` to aid with visual comparison.